rusty-ecma/RESS/README.md

 In its current state it should be able to tokenize any valid <=ES6 JavaScript (I believe the testing is all currently done on ES3 packages though).

 ## Why?
+Wouldn't it be nice to write new JS development tools in Rust?
+The (clear-comments)[./examples/clear-comments/src/main.rs] example is a proof of concept on how you might use this crate to do just that.

 Ideally this project will be the starting point for building a full JS AST in Rust.
-The next step would be to build a companion crate that will raise the tokens into an AST.
+The next step would be to build a companion crate that will raise the tokens into a full Abstract Syntax Tree.
+And once we have an AST a program that will write out JS text from that ast, essentially coming full circle.

-One of my major motivations to get started was to help streamline the generation and formatting of JS when working with `wasm-bindgen`, though it is not currently included there.

 # Performance
 I am sure there are a lot of low hanging fruit in this area, on my 13" MBP Late 2013 2.4 GHz Intel Core i5